krtkush/krtkush.github.io/_posts/2026-04-03-question-ai-pixel-art.md

 AI is eating the world and people are rightfully skeptical about it.
 I personally, don't want it to do the thinking for me.
 Help me augment it?
 Sure.
 But not replace it so that I am open to manipulation while my thinking and rationalizing abilities get degraded.
-Hence, the warning - **Think yourself.
+Hence, the warning - **Think for yourself.
 Question the AI.** It is a bit over the top and cyberpunk like, but I was going for exactly that.
+I specially enjoyed creating the font by hand.

 The image above is upscaled from the last frame of the animation for better visibility, but the original is down below -